Carburetor/carb-flow/README.md

 In addition, notice that transaction has [wisper](https://github.com/krisleech/wisper) support, which allows using the observer pattern for logging or similar functionality.
+The broadcasted events
+are:

+- `:start`, with argument the `Pipeline` instance itself
+- `:success`, with argument the `Pipeline` instance itself
+- `:failure`, with argument the `Pipeline` instance itself
+- `:step_start`, with argument the `Carb::Flow::Pipeline::Action` and the
+  service return value
+- `:step_success`, with argument the `Carb::Flow::Pipeline::Action` and the
+  service return value
+- `:step_failure`, with argument the `Carb::Flow::Pipeline::Action` and the
+  service return value

 ### Pipe